sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 * DelaunayLoc -- Calculates candidate 1-rings of particles by finding an enclosing polygon of nearby points and finding all points in the circumcircle of the point and any two consecutive vertices of that polygon.

+* DelaunayMD -- A core engine that operates as described below in ''Basic idea.''
+Helps with the topology maintenance problem in Voronoi models

 * DatabaseNetCDF -- A NetCDF 4.x interface used to store simulation trajectories compactly

 * eigenMatrixInterface -- a very simple interface to the Eigen package; used to diagonalize the dynamical matrix

 ### Cellular models

-* DelaunayMD -- A core engine that operates as described below in ''Basic idea.''
-Can move particles and update their underlying Delaunay triangulation
+* vertexModelBase -- a child of Simple2DActiveCell that serves as a base for... vertex models
+* VertexQuadraticEnergy -- A child of vertexModelBase...adds force and energy calculations for a quadratic energy functional
-* Voronoi2D -- A child class of DelaunayMD that calculates forces according to the 2D Voronoi model.
+* voronoiModelBase -- a child of Simple2DActiveCell that serves as a base for... voronoi models
-* AVM2D -- A child of Simple2DActiveCell that calculates forces for a simple 2D ("active") vertex model where the topology changes via a simple rule for T1 transitions
+* VoronoiQuadraticEnergy -- A child of voronoiModelBase...adds force and energy calculations for a quadratic energy functional
+* VoronoiQuadraticEnergyWithTension -- Adds force and energy calculations for a quadratic energy functional, with additional line tension terms between different cell types

 ### Equations of motion